Indiana

 L. Juvenile adjudications

 Automatic expungement.
 In 2021, the juvenile court was directed to expunge juvenile adjudications (except for felonies and weapons offenses) entered after June 30, 2021, automatically without requiring a petition, when the young person reaches age 19 or one year after discharge, whichever is later, within 60 days, “unless the court finds, based on the nature of the delinquent act and the needs of the child, that automatic expungement under this section would not serve the interests of justice.” § 31-39-8-3.5.
-See SB 368.
+See.

 M. Administrative sealing

-The state police may disclose “limited criminal history” records to noncriminal justice agencies for a variety of purposes, including where the subject of the records has applied for employment and licensing, or has been convicted of specified sexual offenses.
+The state police may disclose “limited criminal history” records to noncriminal justice agencies for a variety of purposes, including where the subject of the records has applied for employment, licensing when a criminal history is required by law, is a candidate for public office, volunteers services involving children or at schools, or is required to register as a sex or violent offender.
 Ind.
-Code § 10-13-3-27(a) and (b).
+Code § 10-13-3-27(a).
+Officials of state and local government may access limited criminal history data for employment or licensing, federally chartered or insured banking institutions, and segments of the securities industry.
+Ind.
+Code § 10-13-3-27 (b).
 “Limited criminal history” does not include arrest records that do not indicate a disposition more than one year after the arrest. § 10-13-3-11 (defining “limited criminal history”).
-Any person who knowingly or intentionally uses limited criminal history for any purpose not specified under this section commits a Class A misdemeanor. § 10-13-3-27(c).
+Any person who knowingly or intentionally uses limited criminal history for any purpose not specified under this section commits a Class C infraction and a Class A misdemeanor if convicted of the same within the previous five years. § 10-13-3-27(c).

 Fifteen years after discharge from probation, imprisonment, or parole (whichever is later), a felony offender may petition the state police department to limit access to his criminal history to criminal justice agencies.
 Ind.
 Code § 35-38-5-5(b).
-“When a petition is filed [the state police department] shall not release limited criminal history to non-criminal justice agencies.” § 35-38-5-5(c).
+“When a petition is filed [the state police department] shall not release limited criminal history to non-criminal justice agencies.”
+Id.
 Records remain available if a person has volunteered services that involve contact with, care of, or supervision over a child who is being placed, matched, or monitored by a social services agency or a nonprofit corporation, or is being sought by the parent locator service of the child support bureau of the department of child services. § 35-38-5-5(a), citing § 10-13-3-27(a)(8) and (12).

 IV.
 Criminal record in employment & licensing